Dr K: We Are Producing Millions Of Lonely, Addicted, Purposeless Men & Women!

 We are producing millions of lonely, addicted, purposeless men and women

-Dopamine is about wanting, serotonin is about satisfaction and connection
+Dopamine is about motivation and desire, but serotonin is about contentment and connection

 Your beliefs shape your reality more than your circumstances do